FENECON Industrial XL Operating Instructions

 The surface coating corresponds to corrosion protection class C4H and is finished in RAL 9010 pure white.

 The weight of the steel structure is 640 kg.
-It is manufactured in Germany.

 3.4.2.
 Inverter